 - The amount of user traffic may not match the expected bandwidth consumption.
 For example,

-the trend of traffic usage growth and the trend of QPS growth are inconsistent.
-In
+the trend of traffic usage growth and the trend of queries per second (QPS) growth

-- For performance-enhanced cluster instances of ApsaraDB for Redis Enhanced Edition (Tair), you can enable proxy query cache to address excessive or skewed requests caused by hotkeys.
-For more information, see View real-time hot key logs and Use proxy query cache to address issues caused by hotkeys.
+- For performance-enhanced cluster instances of ApsaraDB for Redis Enhanced Edition, enable proxy query cache to address excessive or skewed requests that are caused by hotkeys.
+For more information, see Query hotkeys in real time and Use proxy query cache to address issues caused by hotkeys.

-- Optional:For cluster instances, you can connect to them in direct connection mode to deal with
+- Optional:For cluster instances, connect to them in direct connection mode to deal with heavy

-heavy loads.
+loads.
 For more information, see Enable the direct connection mode.
-Note In direct connection mode, the bandwidth limit of the ApsaraDB for Redis instance equals the bandwidth limit of an individual data shard multiplied by the number of data shards.
-For example, a cluster instance contains 128 data shards and the bandwidth limit of an individual data shard is 96 Mbit/s.
-The bandwidth limit of the cluster instance is 12,288 Mbit/s after you enable the direct connection mode.
+Note In direct connection mode, the bandwidth limit of the ApsaraDB for Redis instance is equal to the bandwidth limit of each data shard multiplied by the number of data shards.
+For example, if a cluster instance contains 128 data shards and the bandwidth limit of each data shard is 96 MB/s, the bandwidth limit of the cluster instance is 12,288 MB/s after you enable the direct connection mode.

-- If the traffic usage is still high after the preceding optimization steps, upgrade
+- If the traffic usage is still high after you perform the preceding optimizations,

-For more information, see Change the specification of an ApsaraDB for Redis instance.
-Note Before you upgrade your instance, you can purchase a pay-as-you-go instance to test whether the specifications to which you want to upgrade meet the requirements of your workloads.
-You can release the pay-as-you-go instance after the test is complete.
-For more information about how to release an instance, see Release instances.
+see Change the configurations of an instance.
+Note Before you upgrade your ApsaraDB for Redis instance, you can purchase a pay-as-you-go instance to test whether the specifications to which you want to upgrade meet the requirements of your workloads.
+You can release the pay-as-you-go instance after you complete the test.
+For more information, see Release instances.